Aksine/personal-website/hugo-app/content/posts/Intel-iGPU-passthrough-OVMF/index.md

 ### i440fx virtual machines
 For i440fx virtual machines ,download the following file from : [vbios_gvt_uefi.rom](https://web.archive.org/web/20201020144354/http://120.25.59.132:3000/vbios_gvt_uefi.rom)

-## Extract and compile OVMF
+## Extract files and compile OVMF

+You can either choose to extract the files yourself from the BIOS files

+**OR**

-You can either choose to extract the files yourself from the BIOS files or download based on the architecture of your CPU it from here: https://winraid.level1techs.com/t/efi-lan-bios-intel-gopdriver-modules/33948/2
+You can download **``"IntelGopDriver.efi"``** and **``"Vbt.bin"``** based on the architecture of your CPU it from here: https://winraid.level1techs.com/t/efi-lan-bios-intel-gopdriver-modules/33948/2

+If you download it, you can skip the extraction steps and proceed to compiling your custom OVMF files.

 ### Extracting IntelGopDriver.efi and Vbt.bin from your bios: